ADOPTED AUGUST 1, 1991 – Revised February 1, 2020

 i.
 Publication Advisory Committee.
 For the purpose of overseeing club publications and making recommendations to the Executive Board regarding such publications.

 j.
-Awards and Exhibits Committee.
-For the purpose of establishing and distributing awards given by the Club, and to develop ways to encourage the successful exhibition of PNCs.
+Exhibits Committee.
+For the purpose of establishing and distributing awards given by the Club for exhibits in national or large regional shows, and to develop ways to encourage the successful exhibition of PNCs.

 k.
 Estate Advisory Committee.
 For the purpose of advising and/or assisting the estate of any club members regarding plate number coil possessions.